52North/sensor-web-tutorial/docs/9_7_helgoland_client.md

 >
 > 1. Click on your data provider

-Now you can explore all the measurment stations, which are provided by the service.
+Now you can explore all the measurement stations, which are provided by the service.
 In this example it is only on station, which measures the air temperature.

 ![HelgolandMap.png](images/HelgolandMap.png "Helgoland Map")

-If you chosed a station, which timeseries data you want to present in a diagram, you can select it by clicking on it.
+If you have chosen a station, which timeseries data you want to present in a diagram, you can select it by clicking on it.

 > ####### Activity 4